Wilo: Mather and Platt

-GVA

-GVA is a specialist manufacturer of aeration systems and agitators for biological wastewater treatment based in Germany.
-WILO SE acquired GVA in January 2016 and ever since the brand has been renamed as Wilo GVA.

 American-Marsh

 American-Marsh Pumps is a manufacturer of centrifugal & positive displacement pumps, electrical motors, mechanical seals and fire protection fittings, couplings and pumping equipment.
 Headquartered in Collierville, Tennessee, American-Marsh is over 140 years old and is one of the oldest pump manufacturers in the world.
 WILO SE acquired American-Marsh Pumps LLC. in 2019.
 The production will be relocated to the new Wilo USA headquarters bringing the operations of Wilo USA, Weil Pump, Scot Pump and American-Marsh Pumps to a single production site.

 Weil

 Weil Pump, located in Cedarburg, WI, specializes in the manufacture of waste water pumps and end-suction centrifugal pumps with a series of full cast stainless steel submersible pumps for chemical applications.
 Weil Pumps was acquired by Wilo SE in 2017.

 Scot

 Based out of Cedarburg USA, Scot is a 50 year old manufacturer of centrifugal pumps with focus on the End Suction Single Stage pumps ranging from 3/4” through 12” with 1/3 through 125 HP motors.
 Scot concentrates on the OEM end-suction pump market for the plastics, agricultural and chemical industries.
 Scot also has a branch office in Fort Lauderdale, Florida, which manufactures special-purpose marine pumps for the shipbuilding industry.
 Scot Pumps was acquired by Wilo USA in 2017.